 “How much car can I afford?”
 It’s a question asked by many car shoppers, and it’s easy to understand why.
 For many of us, a car purchase is a big expense, second only to purchasing a home.

-In June 2019, the estimated average price of a vehicle in the United States was $37,285, according to Kelley Blue Book.
+In September 2020, the estimated average price of a new vehicle in the United States was $38,723, according to Kelley Blue Book.
 But what’s a comfortable fit for your budget?

 To answer this question, you have two choices: You can follow conventional wisdom, or you can take a more customized approach to budgeting.